Cherry blossom lemonade

 How to make sakura lemonade sugar-free

-You may use regular sugar for this recipe, but if you have sugar-free sakura powder, you might as well make a sugar-free cherry blossom lemonade.
+You may use regular sugar for this recipe, but if your sakura powder is sugar-free, you might as well make a sugar-free cherry blossom lemonade.

 To do so, I like using xylitol or erythritol, as they taste very neutral so they don’t interfere with the delicate flavor of cherry blossoms.